MarijnvanHouwelingen/DataEngineering/README.md

 After pushing to Github, use the pull request feature to merge into main.

 *Create a branch everytime you work start working on the project*.
-*merge the branch with main when you stop working for the day*
+*Merge the branch with main when you stop working for the day*

 ## Merge conflicts
 If Github shows that there is a merge conflict, use _git merge_.
 The easiest way to do this is to do git merge main and resolve the conflict in VS Code.